rjmongeon/RPI-AWS/Rpi-sensor.md

 * Open a terminal session and type: `cd RPI`
 * Type: `sudo pip install RPi.GPIO`
 * Run the script above by typing: `python LED.py on` This will turn the LED on
-* Turn the LED off by typing: `python LED.py on`
+* Turn the LED off by typing: `python LED.py off`

 If this doesn’t work check your wiring.
 One thing that I will add is that if the LED doesn’t light up the first time try reversing the leads.
 It’s a diode and as such allows current to flow only in one direction.
 The other thing to mention is the value of the resistor controls how bright the LED is.
 I originally was using a green LED with a 270 ohm resistor and it would not light up.
 I switched to a red LED and everything worked.
 Try a lower value resistor if it’s not bright enough but make sure you use a resistor because you could damage the IO buss if you are drawing too much current.

+## STEP 5: Amazon Web Services
 At this point in time we now have a working sensor that we can remote to.
 Put it somewhere in your house and connect it to your network.
-In this next section we are going to configure the sensor
+In this next section we are going to configure the sensor to talk to Amazon Web Services (AWS)